-A student who desires to withdraw from school must withdraw from all courses and complete a Notice of Withdrawal form in the Assistant Dean's Office.
-A student who does not withdraw and does not take a course for two consecutive semesters must submit a new application for admission in order to take classes.
+A student who desires to withdraw from the Divinity School must withdraw from all courses and complete a Notice of Withdrawal form.
+This form can be obtained in the Office of the Assistant Dean.

 Advanced Standing and Transfer of Courses